- Career Quiz

-Move into the community care and disability sector
+Career change into the disability, community and aged care sector

-The following factors rate highly amongst those changing careers to join our sector:
+The following factors rate highly for many people who change careers to join our sector:

-- Values – the sector offers the chance to align personal and professional values
+- Values – this sector offers you the chance to align personal and professional values.

-- Making a difference – the chance to make a difference to people’s lives and give back to the community
+- Making a difference – the oppoortunity to make a difference to people’s lives and give back to the community.

-- Respect – people joining the sector can discover that by assisting others they develop greater self-awareness in the process
+- Respect – by assisting others people develop greater self-awareness.

-- Development – many enjoy the opportunities for training and professional development
+- Development – there are many options for training and professional development in this sector.

-- Mutual benefits – it’s not just about what you can give to the job, it's also about what you can gain from the experience
+- Mutual benefits – it’s not just about what you can give to the job, it's also what you can gain from the experience.

 |National Police Checks Online||